upenn/gradescope-canvas-crawler/README.md

 We leverage the Canvas LTI APIs from the U of Florida library.
 Substantial layering over these libraries has been added in the pycanvas package.

-## Flask App

-There's also a not-up-to-date Flask app that can be called like this:
-`http://0.0.0.0:whatever/gradescope?email=<write email here>&pwd=<write password here>`